The X Factor (New Zealand TV series): Season 2 (2015)

-The judging panel for the second season saw Husband and Wife Duo, Natalia Kills (now known as Teddy Sinclair) and Willy Moon join original judges Stan Walker and Melanie Blatt.
+The judging panel for the second season saw Husband and Wife Duo, Natalia Kills (now known as Teddy Sinclair) and Willy Moon join original judges Melanie Blatt and Stan Walker.
 Dominic Bowden returned to host season two.
 Again in season two, judges retreat went international with the help of celebrity guests.
 Blatt was assisted by Nicole Appleton and travelled to Pattaya.
 Walker was assisted by Ginny Blackmore and travelled to Bangkok.
 Moon was assisted by former New Zealand's Got Talent judge, Jason Kerrison and travelled to Karaka and Kills was assisted by former X Factor New Zealand contestant, Benny Tipene and travelled to Titirangi.
-On 15 March 2015 during the first live episode of The X Factor, Kills and Moon bullied and verbally attacked a contestant, Joe Irvine.
+On 15 March 2015 during the first live episode of The X Factor, Kills and Moon bullied and verbally attacked a contestant, Joe Irvine from the Over 25s.
 The next day, several hours before that day's episode aired, it was announced that the two judges had been fired from the show.
 That night's episode saw only Walker and Blatt attend the panel.
-Kills and Moon were replaced by kiwi-born, I am Giant drummer - Shelton Woolwright and X Factor Australia judge, Natalie Bassingthwaighte.
+Kills and Moon were replaced by X Factor Australia judge, Natalie Bassingthwaighte and kiwi-born, I am Giant drummer - Shelton Woolwright.
 The series was won by Bassingthwaighte's contestant, Beau Monga.
 Nyssa Collins placed second and Brendon Thomas and the Vibes followed in third.